jenkinsci/overops-query-plugin/README.md

-# OverOps Query Jenkins Plugin
+# OverOps Reliability Report - Jenkins Plugin

 The plugin provides a mechanism for applying OverOps severity assignment and regression analysis to new builds.
 Run this plugin as a post build step after all other testing is complete.